The $450 rebate most Montgomery County homeowners miss.

 • You install an Energy Star certified tankless water heater (most Rinnai, Navien, and Rheem units qualify)

-• The installation is done by a contractor in the Washington Gas Home Energy Savings Network (we are one)
+• The installation is done by a contractor in the Washington Gas Home Energy Savings Network

 • The unit meets the minimum Uniform Energy Factor (UEF) threshold — typically 0.87 or higher for the standard rebate